Source code for sysvar.uncertainties

 [docs] def build_covariance(self) -> np.ndarray: """ Build the covariance matrix of the fully correlated uncertainty.
 Returns: np.ndarray: The covariance matrix of the uncertainty. """ return np.diag(self.errors) @ self.corr_matrix @ np.diag(self.errors)

 [docs] class FullyCorrelatedUncertaintyInParts(Uncertainty): """ Represents a fully correlated uncertainty only in parts with a name and error values.
 This class inherits from the Uncertainty base class and implements a fully correlated uncertainty with a correlation matrix that is full of ones in some regions and completely uncorrelated in other regions Args: name (str): The name of the uncertainty. errors (Iterable): An iterable containing the error values. part = dimensions (Iterable): dimensions of correlated/uncorrelated parts Attributes: name (str): The name of the uncertainty. errors (np.ndarray): An array containing the error values. cov_matrix (np.ndarray): The covariance matrix of the uncertainty. corr_matrix (np.ndarray): The correlation matrix of the uncertainty. """ def __init__( self, name: str, errors: Iterable, string_boundaries: List, part_dimensions ): """ Initialize a FullyCorrelatedUncertainty instance with a name and error values.
-Args: name (str): The name of the uncertainty. errors (Iterable): An iterable containing the error values. """ self._is_valid_input_errors(errors) self.part_dimensions = part_dimensions self.corr_matrix = self.build_correlation_matrix() super().__init__(name, np.array(errors), string_boundaries)
+Args: name (str): The name of the uncertainty. errors (Iterable): An iterable containing the error values. """ raise NotImplementedError( "FullyCorrelatedUncertaintyInParts is not supported currently.
+This would be useful when we have corrections which are fully correlated in some regions and completely uncorrelated in other regions. e.g. Corrections for Run1 MC and Run2 MC separately." ) self._is_valid_input_errors(errors) self.part_dimensions = part_dimensions self.corr_matrix = self.build_correlation_matrix() super().__init__(name, np.array(errors), string_boundaries)

 [docs] def build_correlation_matrix(self): # Initialize the matrix with zeros matrix = np.zeros((sum(self.part_dimensions), sum(self.part_dimensions))) # Track the starting row and column indices for each part row_start = 0 col_start = 0 # Iterate over each part for part_dim in self.part_dimensions: # Assign values to the current part matrix[ row_start : row_start + part_dim, col_start : col_start + part_dim ] = 1 # Update starting row and column indices for the next part row_start += part_dim col_start += part_dim return matrix